-Those Executive Team members whose stocks require valuation in the balance sheet must ensure that the stock-taking procedures in place have the approval of the Chief Operating Officer and that instructions to appropriate staff within their departments are issued in accordance with advice contained in the financial procedures of the College.
+Those stocks that require valuation for the balance sheet entries must comply with the stock-taking procedures in place, and have the approval of the Chief Operating Officer.
+Instructions for appropriate staff within their departments will be provided in accordance with the advice contained in the financial procedures of the College.